Efficiently Processing Joins and Grouped Aggregations on GPUs: Experimental evaluation

 Many datasets have a skewed foreign-key distribution which causes unbalanced workload distribution among execution units (e.g., thread blocks) during join processing.
 The unbalanced distribution reduces the level of parallelism by assigning a disproportionately large amount of the work to an execution unit.
 Following previous work~\cite{Balkesen15-hashjoin}, we generate the foreign key based on the Zipfian distribution and vary the Zipf factor to adjust the level of skewness.
 A high Zipf factor means that the data distribution is centralized at only a few values.
 Once again, $R$ and $S$ contain two payload columns each, and they both have a size of $1.5$ GB ($|R|=|S|=2^{27}$).
-We show the result of this experiment in Figure~\ref{fig:data-skewness}.

-As we observe in the figure, PHJ-UM is particularly sensitive to data skewness, with the partitioning cost increasing significantly as the Zipf factor grows and exceeds $1$.
+As shown in Figure~\ref{fig:data-skewness}, PHJ-UR is particularly sensitive to data skewness, with the partitioning cost increasing significantly as the Zipf factor grows and exceeds $1$.
 This is mainly because of the uneven workload distribution among threads when allocating and bookkeeping the buckets in the first and second pass of partitioning, which leads to a high synchronization cost within a thread block.
 This performance degradation indicates that the current bucket chaining implementation is unsuitable for non-uniform data, a bottleneck also found by Sioulas et al.~\cite{sioulas19-partitioned-radix-join}.

-On the other hand, the \textsc{radix-partition} primitive used in PHJ-OM and SMJ-* is more robust to data skewness and exhibits consistent performance across all Zipf factors. \textsc{radix-partition} ensures all threads get the same amount of work regardless of the data distribution.
+On the other hand, the \textsc{radix-partition} primitive used in PHJ-TR and SMJ-* is more robust to data skewness and exhibits consistent performance across all Zipf factors. \textsc{radix-partition} ensures all threads get the same amount of work regardless of the data distribution.
 In all implementations, the match-finding phase is robust against data skewness, albeit for different reasons.
 In SMJ-*, the Merge Path algorithm helps balance the workload of each GPU thread.
 In PHJ-*, as discussed in Section~\ref{sec:unopt-phj} and~\ref{sec:opt-phj}, we perform a load-balancing step to decompose large partitions before the match-finding phase.
+As the foreign keys become increasingly skewed, the materialization cost is reduced because only a small portion of primary keys have matches.
+When the Zipf factor exceeds $1$, SMJ-UR becomes more competitive due to its consistent sorting performance and lower materialization costs.
+In all cases, PHJ-TR has the best performance of all.